ColdTrick/analytics/README.md

 4. Tracking of events
 5. Flag admins

 1. Credits
 ----------
 **Version 1.3**

-Funding
+- Funding
 	- Oxfam Novib for [Doenersnet][doenersnet]

-Testing and feedback
+- Testing and feedback
 	- Jules Stuifbergen, Web Analytics Expert [http://forwardslash.nl/elgg][jules]

 2. Important updates
 --------------------

 **Version 1.3**

-It is possible to track Actions and Events of the Elgg system.
+- It is possible to track Actions and Events of the Elgg system.
-Tracking can be enabled in the plugin settings
+- Tracking can be enabled in the plugin settings

 **Version 2.1**

-The plugin name changed to Analytics, as we now support both [Google Analytics][google] and [Piwik][piwik] analytics tracking.
+- The plugin name changed to Analytics, as we now support both [Google Analytics][google] and [Piwik][piwik] analytics tracking.

+**Version 3.1**

+- Updated to the [Google Universal Analytics][google] tracking.

 3. Tracking of Actions
 ----------------------